 Volume after all is the fuel that drives the market, both higher and lower.
 If there is no volume, then the market is unlikely to move far.
-It takes effort for a market to move, either higher or lower, and if there is no effort or volume, then the market will move into sideways consolidation, and only break out once volume increases significantly.
+It takes effort for a market to move, either higher or lower.
+If there is no effort or volume, then the market will move into sideways consolidation, and only break out once volume increases significantly.
 This is the power of Volume Spread Analysis, which lies at the heart of the Hawkeye methodology.

-Now, at last, with the unique Hawkeye volume algorithm, we finally have the tools to truly see inside the market, and to trade with confidence, knowing that we are trading WITH the trend and the money flow, rather than against it.
+Now, at last, with the unique Hawkeye volume algorithm, we finally have the tools to truly see inside the market.
+We can trade with confidence, knowing that we are trading with the trend and with money flow, rather than against it.

-Volume allows us to see, and rather than motoring through a sea fog, hoping to avoid an accident, the Hawkeye volume indicator gives us our own unique radar system to safely navigate in the forex markets.
+Volume allows us to see clearly.
+Rather than motoring through a sea fog, hoping to avoid an accident, the Hawkeye Volume indicator gives us our own unique radar system to safely navigate in the forex markets.